|

 • |

 Note: This article was published while I was in my early 20s.
 I was much younger and dumber.
 Please don’t hold it against me.
 One of the perils of having a 20+ year old website!
-There is a lot to be said about the Bamboozle 2006.
-I went to Saturday’s show and I have to…
+It was in October of last year that I went to a couple of my friends and mentioned to them…